Truck Accidents

 Many people correctly assume that truck accidents tend to be more dangerous than typical car accidents.
 What fewer people realize is that truck collisions are also significantly more complicated in terms of recovering compensation for damages.
 Liability may not be straightforward, meaning you may not be sure who you should file a lawsuit against.
 More than one party may ultimately be liable, and determining who can be held responsible requires careful investigation.

 You do not have to deal with the aftermath of a truck accident alone.
 At Morrison & Hughes, we understand how to effectively approach these complex cases.
-Our Georgia truck accident lawyers often turn to accident reconstruction specialists and leverage advanced technology to ascertain liability and gather the evidence needed to prove your case.
+Our Atlanta truck accident lawyers often turn to accident reconstruction specialists and leverage advanced technology to ascertain liability and gather the evidence needed to prove your case.
 Our goal is to deliver the just compensation you need to get your life back on track.

 Contact Us